 Section 1.
-A probationary period shall be utilized for the most effective adjustment of a new employee and for the separation of any employee whose performance does not, in the judgment of the employee's supervisor, meet the required standard of performance.
-The probationary period shall last for six months.
-If the Employer determines at any time during the probationary period that the job performance of the probationary employee is unsatisfactory, the employee may be separated upon written notice from the Employer, stating the reasons for the separation.
+The probationary period for new hires and rehires shall be six months from the date of hire.
+If the Employer determines at any time during the probationary period that the services of the probationary employee are unsatisfactory, the employee may be separated upon written notice from the Employer.
+The probationary period for an individual employee may be extended up to an additional six months at the Employer’s discretion.
 The separation of a probationary employee is not subject to the grievance procedure.

 Section 2.
 No permanent employee may be disciplined or discharged except for just cause and with due process.
 Due process requires that an employee is informed in writing of the reason(s) for the disciplinary action and is provided with an opportunity to respond to the proposed action prior to its implementation.